 Each of the Museum’s entrances are accessible:

-- The Trescher Entrance, located in between the Main (Kamin) and Group (Kress) Entrances on South Street, is open only for special occasions.
+- The Trescher Entrance, located in between the Main (Kamin) and Group (Kress) Entrances on South Street, can be entered through the Stoner Courtyard..

 Accessible parking is available in the University of Pennsylvania’s Lot 7 at the posted rates.
 The parking garage is adjacent to the Museum at the corner of South Street and Convention Avenue, with its entrance off Convention Avenue.
 Spaces are limited and available on a first-come, first-served basis.